safocl/Watcher/README.md

-# Watcher
+# Watcher is the alarm clock + timer + logger

-after cloning this repository need "git submodule update --init"
+after cloning this repository, you should do "git submodule update --init".